maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 At the same time, $$S_{H}$$ shifts left, increasing $$P_{H}$$ from 2 to 2.2.
 Because the house developer treats the two land types as substitutes, these price changes also 'shift' the demand curves.
 (Recall from [last time](https://michaelwiebe.com/blog/2024/08/perfsub_cts) that this is actually a movement along the 3D demand surface.)
-House-zoned land becomes more expensive, so demand for its substitute (apartment-zoned land) increases; this is the shift up/right in demand for apartment-zoned land.
+House-zoned land becomes more expensive, so demand for its substitute (apartment-zoned land) increases; this is the shift up/right in demand for apartment-zoned land (from D1 to D2).

 ![](https://michaelwiebe.com/assets/land_model/eqm2_apt.png){:width="100%"}